NLnetLabs/routinator/source/prometheus-metrics.rst

-.. _doc_routinator_metrics_prometheus:

 Prometheus Metrics
 ==================

-Routinator's :ref:`monitoring service <doc_routinator_monitoring>` provides
+Routinator's :doc:`monitoring service<monitoring>` provides comprehensive
-comprehensive metrics in Prometheus format at the :command:`/metrics` endpoint.
+metrics in Prometheus format at the :command:`/metrics` endpoint.
 Here you can find an overview of all metrics and their meaning.

 ``routinator_last_update_start``
     Seconds since the start of the last update.